john-clark/rust-oxide-umod/README.md

 # rust-oxide-umod

-*Because their site sucks and they need to be on github*
+*Because their site is hard to navigate and they need a repo on github*

 [Absolut Gifts](https://umod.org/plugins/absolut-gifts)
 Daily gift reward system